alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/creating-tfs2010-team-project-fails-with-tf30275.md

 --- end Exception entry ---
 {{< / highlight >}}

 The error happens when the script for process creation try to upload the file  **Document Template – Stakeholder Matrix.xltx**.
-Iâ€™ve verified and if you remove that process from the template the creation succeed, and clearly even the creation of CMMI team project will proceed with no problem, so it is a problem of that specific file.
+I've verified and if you remove that process from the template the creation succeed, and clearly even the creation of CMMI team project will proceed with no problem, so it is a problem of that specific file.

 The problem is somewhat originating from NOD32 and here is how can you solve it.
 You need to open the Full configuration Tree from NOD32